Top 10 On-Page SEO Tips for Beginners

 An important step in making your site on-page SEO ready is to ensure that you include images and optimize them well.
 There are a few tricks you can implement here that will help ensure your page performs positively.
 When naming the image files that you upload to your page, make sure that at least one name includes the target keyword.
 For example, an image name for the photo below reads on_page_seo_phone.jpg for this particular blog post.

 You should also include your target keyword in the image’s alt text (also known as alt tags or alt descriptions) that describe what can be seen in the image you are using.
 There are two major benefits to including alt text on images: providing the user with a description if the image doesn’t load and being more accessible to users who might be visually impaired.
 For the image above, the alt text could read “on-page SEO tips displayed on phone”.

-By optimizing the images using on-page SEO techniques, it provides search engine indicators as to what your content is about.
-It is known that pages with at least one image outperformed content without any images to a significant degree.
-There are a bunch of online resources where you can find free stock photos, so make sure to include images in your site’s pages through these simple on-page SEO tips!
+Optimizing the images using on-page SEO techniques provides search engine indicators as to what your content is about.
+It is known that pages with at least one image outperformed content without any images significantly.
+There are many online resources where you can find free stock photos, so make sure to include images in your site’s pages through these simple on-page SEO tips!